be5invis/Iosevka/README.md

   - `swift`: Default ligation set would be assigned to Swift.
   - `coq`: Default ligation set would be assigned to Coq.
   - `matlab`: Default ligation set would be assigned to Matlab.
+  - `verilog`: Default ligation set would be assigned to Verilog.
   - `wolfram`: Default ligation set would be assigned to Wolfram Language (Mathematica).

 <!-- END Section-Predefined-Ligation-Sets -->